KomodoPlatform/developer-docs/docs/basic-docs/fluidity/fluidity-tutorials/an-advanced-approach-to-komodos-antara-framework.md

 # An Advanced Approach to Komodo's Antara Framework

-The following content is provided for the experienced C++ developer who desires to create new Antara modules for Komodo Smart Chains.
+The following content is provided for the experienced C/C++ developer who desires to create new Antara modules for Komodo Smart Chains.

 The content herein provides introductory instruction that can allow the developer to more easily read existing Antara-related code and follow advanced tutorials that examine specific Antara modules.